 To describe its taste is difficult.
 It’s not quite like other lemon-lime soft drinks, mostly because it lacks the lime part and all the sugar.
 It also can be a bit of an acquired taste, but I’d still recommend buying a bottle and giving it a try.

-This heavenly establishment in Queenstown – I refuse to call it a “burger joint,” because it’s so much more than that – has some of the biggest, most delicious sandwiches and burgers in New Zealand.
+This heavenly burger joint in Queenstown has some of the biggest, most delicious sandwiches and burgers in New Zealand.
 My mouth is watering even just thinking about it.
-The playful menu includes sandwiches with names like “Mr. Big Stuff,” “Little Lamby” and “Bun Laden” (the last of which is a falafel sandwich dressed with lemon yogurt and chipotle chili sauce).
+The playful menu includes sandwiches with names like “Mr. Big Stuff,” “Little Lamby” and “Cockadoodle Oink” (the last of which is a chicken and bacon sandwich).

 If you’re not very adventurous, just go for the original Fergburger, made (like all of its burgers) with New Zealand beef, and piled high with lettuce, tomato, onion, aioli, and tomato relish.
 The sandwich will be roughly the size of your head, so perhaps find someone to split it with so you can also get a heaping order of fries.

 Fergburger has become such a cult phenomenon that waiting in line for a sandwich is a touristy rite of passage in Queenstown.
 (Though here's a secret: you can call ahead to order, too.)

 A kumara is nothing more than a sweet potato.
 So why is it on this list?
 It is one of the many root vegetables popular in Maori culture to be cooked in hangi, or earth ovens.
 If you have the chance to attend a hangi, do (there are touristy Maori cultural events all over both islands, especially in Rotorua, that honestly are worth your time).